44mira/articles/Applicatives.md

 ---

-Goes without saying; there are so many more *applications* for the `Applicative` pattern out there, I hope you find them and recognize them!
+It goes without saying; there are so many more *applications* for the `Applicative` pattern out there, I hope you find them and recognize them!

 And that concludes the penultimate part of this series!
 I hope you're enjoying and are able to keep up, if not, feel free to contact me for clarifications.
 I hope you learned something new, and see you in the last part `The Monad`!